stroemlind/cosmos/README.md

 To view all tests for this project, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment
+The site was deployed to Heroku.
+The steps to deploy are as follows:
+* Go to the [Heroku](https://www.heroku.com/home) site, [sign up](https://signup.heroku.com/login) for free if you do not already have an account.
+    * If creating an account, fill in the signup form with name.
+* On the dashboard page, navigate to the Create New App button and click.
+* Give the app a unique name; it can not have the same name as another app, choose the region you are currently located in and select Create app.
+* Go to the Resources tab and select add a database.
+In the add-ons box, search for Postgres.
+Select Heroku Postgres and click Submit Order Form.
+* On the apps dashboard page, navigate to the Settings tab.
+* On the Settings page, go down to the config vars section.
+* Create the following config vars:
+  * Set the key to `CLOUDINARY_URL`, value to `cloudinary-provided-API-key`, and click add.
+  * Set the key to `DATABASE_URL`, value to `Provided-postgres-link`, and click add.
+  * Set the key to `SECRET_KEY`, value to `Your-SECRET_KEY`, and click add.
+  * Set the key to `DEBUG`, value to `True`, and click add.
+  * Set the key to `DISABLE_COLLECTSTATIC`, value to `1`, and click add.

+Note: Remove DEBUG and DISABLE_COLLECTSTATIC before the final deployment.

+* Navigate to the Deploy tab and down to the section called Deployment method.
+* Select GitHub and confirm the connection between Heroku and GitHub.
+* Search for the project's repository name on GitHub and click "connect" to link GitHub with Heroku.
+* On the same page, scroll down and choose how to deploy the app.
+For this project, automatic deploys are selected and enabled.
+* Create a **Procfile** for Heroku, using the following command:
+    - `echo web: node index.js > Procfile`
+* Create a **requirements.txt** file for Heroku, using the following command:
+    - `pip3 freeze --local > requirements.txt`

 The live link can be found here - [https://cosmos.herokuapp.com/](https://cosmos.herokuapp.com/)